-EVENTING RECORDED WARNING CARD Sa Event Date EVENTING RECORDED WARNING CARD FEI Person Responsible (art.
+EVENTING RECORDING WARNING CARD - Ale Event EVENTING RECORDING WARNING CARD Date Person Responsible (art.
 118.3, GRs): Extract of Art.
-527, FEI Eventing Rules 25th Edition, effective 1 January 2020 ENTING FEI ID The following actions will automatically result in the following sanction for the Athlete: 1.
-An Eventing Recorded Warning will be systematically awarded for the following offence: OFFENCE FEI Evonting Rulos, Art.
-527 a) Athlete continues after clear 3 refusals, a fall, or any form of elimination.b) Any other case of Dangerous Ridingc) Athlete not seeing a Vet or a doctor after a fall Dangerous Riding Athlete not seeing a Doctor after a fall d) Athlete leaving the venue after having retired, been eliminated or stopped during the Cross Count his Horse checked by the Veterinary Delegate e) All cases of minor Blood on Horse caused by the Athlete either in the mouth or on flanks from spu An Athlete leaving the venue after not having completed the Cross Country Test and without having his Horse checked by the Veterinary Delegate stronger sanction(s) (as provided for under Art.
-526.2). f) for pressing a tired horse together with 25 penalties All cases of minor Blood on Horse caused by the Athlete either in the mouth or on flanks from spurs as a minimum if no stronger sanctions(s) (as provided for under Art.
-526.2) Before issuing an Eventing Recorded Warning, the Ground Jury has the duty to hear the Athlete, if avai Athlete has the right to seek out the Ground Jury for any explanation related to an Eventing Record decision of the Ground Jury, a notice stating the name of the Athlete and the reason of the warning n Official notice board.
-If after reasonable efforts the Athlete cannot be notified during the Period of th received an Eventing Recorded Warning, the Athlete must be notified in writing within fourteen (14) da ed Warning.
-After the nust be posted on the ne Event that s/he has Athlete pressing a tired horse Signature of Official Signature of Person Responsible Should the same Person Responsible receive three (3) or more Recorded Eventing Warning at th International Event within two (2) years (24 months) of the delivery of the first Eventing Warning Car Person Responsible shall be automatically suspended for a period of two (2) months after official m behalf of, the FEI Secretary General.
-The start date of the suspension shall be decided in accordance Regulations and confirmed in the notification. d, for any offence, the otification from, or on https://inside.fei.org/system/files/Eventing Recorded Warning Card interactive web.pdf
+527, FEI Eventing Rules 25th Edition effective 1 January 2020, updates effective 1 January 2021 FEI ID The following actions will automatically result in the following sanction for the Athlete: 1.
+An Eventing Recorded Warning will be systematically awarded for the following offence: OFFENCE FEI Eventing Rules, Art.
+527 a) Athlete continues after clear 3 refusals, a fall, or any form of elimination. b) Any other case of Dangerous Riding c) Athlete not seeing a Vet or a doctor after a fall d) Athlete leaving the venue after the Cross Country Test, without having his Horse checked by the Veterinary Delegate Athlete not seeing a Doctor after a fall Athlete leaving the venue after the Cross Country Test, without having his Horse checked by the Veterinary (art.
+524.3.2)". e) All cases of minor Blood on Horse caused by the Athlete either in the mouth or on flanks from spurs as a minimum or by stronger sanction(s) (as provided for under Art.
+526.2). f) for pressing a tired horse together with 25 penalties Delegate All cases of minor Blood on Horse caused by the Athlete either in the mouth or on flanks from spurs as a minimumif no stronger sanctions(s) (as provided for under Athlete pressing a tired horse Before issuing an Eventing Recorded Warning, the Ground Jury has the duty to hear the Athlete, if available.
+At any time, the Athlete has the right to seek out the Ground Jury for any explanation related to an Eventing Recorded Warning.
+After the decision of the Ground Jury, a notice stating the name of the Athlete and the reason of the warning must be posted on the Official notice board.
+If after reasonable efforts the Athlete cannot be notified during the Period of the Event that s/he has received an Eventing Recorded Warning, the Athlete must be notified in writing within fourteen (14) days of the Event.
+Signature of Official Signature of Person Responsible Should the same Person Responsible receive three (3) or more Recorded Eventing Warning at the same or any other International Event within two (2) years (24 months) of the delivery of the first Eventing Warning Card, for any offence, the Person Responsible shall be automatically suspended for a period of two (2) months after official notification from, or on behalf of, the FEI Secretary General.
+The start date of the suspension shall be decided in accordance with the FEI General Regulations and confirmed in the notification.

+https://inside.fei.org/system/files/2021 Eventing Recording Warning Card interactive web.pdf